IN CINEMAS NOW

-It is my humble opinion that Darren Aronovsky is one of the ten best filmmakers working today.
+It is my humble opinion that Darren Aronofsky is one of the ten best filmmakers working today.
 His first three films show an escalation from excellence to sheer brilliance, with The Fountain being one of the greatest works of art the cinema had produced in a long time.
 He didn’t get widespread critical acclaim though until The Wrestler, though for me it was by far his least interesting film [though still very good by normal standards].
-With the exception of a few dissenters, Black Swan appears to be having a similar reception, with some hailing it at as a true masterpiece, something I personally don’t quite agree with.
-Black Swan is fantastic filmmaking and may well end up being the best film this year [and it’s only January!], but for me it does have a few problems that hold it back from being nearly perfect.
-I want to emphasize that Black Swan is a very good movie, and in some ways can be seen as a compendium of Aronovsky’s work to date-if this was a different movie then I may very well be raving about it-but I kind of wanted and expected more from it than I actually got.
+With the exception of a few dissenters, Black Swan appears to be getting a similar reception, with some hailing it at as a true masterpiece, something I personally don’t quite agree with.
+It’s terrific filmmaking and may well end up being the best film this year [and it’s only January!], but for me it does have a few problems that hold it back from being nearly perfect.
+I want to emphasize that Black Swan is a very good movie, and in some ways can be seen as a compendium of Aronofsky’s work to date.
+If this was a different movie then I may very well be raving about it-but I kind of wanted and expected more from it than I actually got.